scimma/scimma-server-container/README.md

 as above in one of the windows and ./kafka-console-consumer.sh as above in the other.

-When you type a message in the window running kafka-console-producer.sh, you should see the message appear in the window running kafka-console-consumer.sh righ after you hit return.
+When you type a message in the window running kafka-console-producer.sh, you should see the message appear in the window running kafka-console-consumer.sh right after you hit return.

 ## Mac Specific Notes